notofonts/noto-fonts/FAQ.md

 # Frequently Asked Questions

+### What does Noto mean?

+When text is rendered by a computer, sometimes characters display as little boxes because your device doesn't have a font that has images for them— these boxes are known as “tofu.”
+The name Noto is to convey Google’s goal that users see “__no__ more <b>to</b>fu.”

 ### How do I file a bug?

 Visit our project’s [bug list](https://github.com/googlei18n/noto-fonts/issues).
 Please be sure to give as much detail as possible.
 If it’s a technical issue then list the software and operating system being used as well as versions.
 If it’s a design issue then images and diagrams are very helpful.

+### How do I contribute?

+Clone the repositories, try out the fonts, and report bugs.
+If you wish to contribute tools, please fill out the contributor's agreement which you'll find in the tools repositories.
+See below for the various repositories.

+### Where are the fonts?

+The fonts are in multiple repositories.

+* Most of the Noto fonts are in [this GitHub repository](https://github.com/googlei18n/noto-fonts).
+* Noto CJK fonts are in [noto-cjk](https://github.com/googlei18n/noto-cjk).
+* Noto Emoji and Noto Color Emoji are in [noto-emoji](https://github.com/googlei18n/noto-emoji).

+The comprehensive set of Noto fonts and tools are available in [these GitHub repositories](https://github.com/googlei18n?query=noto).

 ### Is there a discussion group?

 Development and user discussions happen on the [noto-font Google Group](https://groups.google.com/d/forum/noto-font).

+### What writing systems does Noto support?

+As of March 1016, Noto fonts support all scripts/writing systems defined in Unicode 6.1.
+* For all major living scripts, Noto provides two weights (regular and bold) and both UI and non-UI fonts.
+UI fonts are for text display in UI elements (e.g. buttons, menus) that have a height limit.
+* For many major living scripts, Noto provides multiple typeface styles.
+For example, there are sans-serif and serif styles for Latin, Greek, Cyrillic, Indic (Devanagari, Tamil, Telugu etc), Armenian, Georgian, Thai, Khmer, and Lao; Naskh and Kufi styles for Arabic; and Eastern, Western, Estrangela styles for Syriac.
+* For all living scripts, Noto includes hinted and unhinted fonts: hinted fonts for Windows and Linux, and unhinted fonts for Android and Mac.
+* For historical scripts, Noto has unhinted fonts with one weight (regular)

+### What are Google's plans for Noto?

+Since late 2015 we have been extending Noto from two weights (Regular and Bold) to a range of weights from thin to heavy.
+We also hope to add a condensed width for many living scripts.
+We intend to add additional scripts and support more recent versions of Unicode.

+In addition, we plan to release the glyph and other source data for all Noto fonts, and provide a pipeline to build binary fonts from these sources.
+With the font sources and pipeline, everyone can build their own fonts and use Noto as the base font for free.

 ### When will language or script X be supported by Noto?